Pattern-Based Approach to the Workflow Satisfiability Problem with User-Independent Constraints: Computational Experiments

-Although we argued that good experiments should seek instances in phase transition region of parameter space, it is still interesting to verify the performance of our approach, implemented in PBT, on under- and over-constrained instances.
+Although we argued that good experiments should seek instances in the PT region of parameter space, it is still interesting to verify the performance of PBT on under- and over-constrained instances.
 To build such instances in a consistent way, we define a new parameter $\beta$, and study instances $\mathit{WIG}(k, 10k, \beta e_{50}(k, 10k, k), \beta k)$, i.e.\ the PT instances with the number of constraints scaled by $\beta$.
-Figure~\ref{fig:different-beta} shows how the scaling changes as we move away from the phase transition, $\beta = 1.0$.
+Figure~\ref{fig:different-beta} shows how the scaling changes as we move away from the PT, $\beta = 1.0$.
 It shows the classic so-called ``easy-hard-easy'' behaviour.
-Below the phase transition ($\beta < 1$) the runtimes and scaling are very much better than at the phase transition; that is most of the instances are under-constrained, having many solutions, and so solving will terminate early.\footnote{A natural question is whether, at small enough $\beta$ the scaling improves to being polynomial, however, we do not study that question here.} Above the phase transition ($\beta > 1$) most of the instances are unsatisfiable, but the pruning will increase, and this is reflected in the improved scaling.
+Below the PT ($\beta < 1$) the runtimes and scaling are much better than at the PT; that is most of the instances have many solutions, and so solving will terminate early.
+Above the PT ($\beta > 1$) most of the instances are unsatisfiable, but the pruning will increase, and this is reflected in the improved scaling.